14 Best Beaches near Mystic, CT

 1. Williams Beach Park, Mystic

-The only public beach in Mystic, you'll find this sandy shore, featuring a soft tan base, at the Ocean Community YMCA.
+Williams Beach Park is the only public beach in Mystic.
+You'll find this sandy shore, featuring a soft tan base, at the Ocean Community YMCA.
 Kids will love chasing each other into the waves at Williams Beach Park.
-Being quite small (the strand is only 120 feet long), there's no risk of them getting lost.
+Being quite small (the strand is only 120 feet long), there's no risk of them getting lost at this beach in Mystic.

 Beside the sand lies another kid fave: a colorful playground welcoming them to swing, climb, and jump their way through the day.
 The area also boasts spacious fields and a picnic area to add a little variety to your beach day.
 Another bonus: parking is free!